Linux-Installation/Ubuntu-Installations-Script/README.md

-Note: Because of the heavy snap use of Ubuntu, I will switch me and my users to another distribution (probably [Linux Mint](https://github.com/Linux-Installation/Linux-Mint)) and therefore this script won't be optimised for Ubuntu (Mate) in the Future and this repo will be archived!
+Note: Because of the heavy snap use of Ubuntu, I will switch me and my users to [Linux Mint](https://github.com/Linux-Installation/Linux-Mint-Installations-Script) and therefore this script won't be optimised for Ubuntu (Mate) in the Future and this repo will be archived!
+The Linux Mint Script will probably work with Ubuntu 24.04 aswell, but no guarantee and support.

 # Ubuntu Installation - Installations Script
 ## Suported Distributions